-Narrative is a way of understanding one’s own and others’ actions, of organizing events and objects into a meaningful whole, and of connecting and seeing the consequences of actions and events.
+Narrative is a way of understanding one’s and others’ actions, organizing events and objects into a meaningful whole, and connecting and seeing the consequences of actions and events.
 (Chase, S. E., Narrative Inquiry: Multiple Lenses, Approaches, Voices, 2005)

 It’s been proven that the real efficacy of storytelling list in three standout features of stories that can help us do our jobs as business leaders (Callahan, S., Putting Stories to Work, 2016):

 - Stories are memorable.
 There is no point in saying something if it’s forgettable.

 - Stories convey emotion.
 People are inspired to act when they feel emotion.

 - Stories are meaningful.
 In a complex work environment, people need to be able to make sense of what’s going on and how they fit in.

 When we are facing hard times in getting our concepts along, instead of blaming others for not “getting it,” we should ask ourselves, “what did I do wrong?”
 By being conscious of how you are crafting the narrative about your team’s progress and about how solutions work in the lives of those who use them, you can help make the ideas and decisions of the group stick.
 Telling the story of the collaboration is as important as the collaboration itself in many ways (Anderson, G., Mastering Collaboration, 2019).